-For the rest, you will get pleasing optical performance out of both the Samyang 7.5mm f/3.5, so you can’t go wrong at these prices.
-The Samyang is a lot cheaper, but the lack of AF may be a deal-breaker for a lot of photographers.
+For the rest, you will get pleasing optical performance from the Samyang 7.5mm f/3.5, so you can’t go wrong at these prices.
+The Samyang is a lot cheaper, but the lack of AF may be a deal-breaker for many photographers.

 It’s an accessory that’s clearly aimed at the enthusiast level of the market.
 Even so, the image quality will still impress when it’s paired with the right camera.

-Photography provides many different challenges for the aspiring photographer looking to improve their skillset.
+Photography provides many different challenges for aspiring photographers looking to improve their skillset.
 If you’ve been wondering what to try next, then it might be time to jump in and try your hand at fisheye photography.

 With micro four-thirds manufacturers like Panasonic, Olympus, and other brands continuing to support the micro four-thirds range, it’s great to see that they are also coming to the party by developing the best fisheye lenses for micro four thirds.